Hidden Dynamics of Massive Activations in Transformer Training: Results

 So the parameter $K$ can be seen to be related to the final steady state value of the ratio.
 Indeed, in the limit as train steps go to infinity it mathematically is the steady state value, however in practice it is also impacted by the value of the exponential term.
 Clearly the $A$ parameter affects the overall height of the peak, but let's investigate where the peak occurs.
 We can do this by first taking the derivative of Equation \ref{eq:lognorm}:

 Setting this derivative to zero gives us:

-Rearranging this critical point equation yields $(\gamma t + t_0)\log(\gamma t + t_0) = -\lambda$, which can be solved exactly using the Lambert W function.
+Rearranging this critical point equation yields $1 = \lambda (\gamma t + t_0) \log(\gamma t + t_0)$, which can be solved exactly using the Lambert W function.
 The solution is:

 where $W$ is the Lambert W function.
 This analytical solution reveals several key insights about peak behavior.
-First, a real valued peak exists only when $\lambda \leq 1/e \approx 0.368$.
-This is because the critical point Equation \ref{eq:lambertp0} can only be solved in $\mathbb{R}$ using the Lambert W function when $W(-\lambda)$ has real solutions, which requires $-\lambda \geq -1/e$, or equivalently $\lambda \leq 1/e \approx 0.368$.
+For any positive decay rate $\lambda > 0$, a real-valued critical point always exists since $W(1/\lambda)$ is defined for all positive arguments.
+However, an observable peak during training requires $t_{peak} > 0$, which imposes the constraint $\frac{1}{\lambda W(1/\lambda)} > t_0$.
+When this condition is not satisfied, the peak occurs before training begins ($t < 0$), and only monotonic decay is observed.
 Second, the peak location scales inversely with $\gamma$ (smaller $\gamma$ shifts the peak to much larger training steps) and is offset by $t_0$.
 This mathematical analysis suggests that $\gamma$ and $\lambda$ are the most critical parameters for controlling curve shape and location, with $\gamma$ having particularly strong influence on peak timing (shown in Figure \ref{fig:lambert_function}) due to its position in the denominator.
 Figure \ref{fig:lambert_function} illustrates the relationship between the number of training steps needed to see a peak in Equation \ref{eq:ratio} and parameters $\gamma$ and $\lambda$.
 Note that the Pythia model family did not reach training steps greater than $\approx 143k$, so for any fitted equation parameters that predict a peak at location greater than the maximum number of training steps, a peak would not have been seen for a particular layer during the training cycle.
 As seen in our previous results section, certain layers within each model exhibit monotonically increasing ratio (\ref{eq:ratio}) behavior as training progresses, and some layers exhibit a sharp peak early in training and then decay to a steady state value (see Figure \ref{fig:example-fits}).
 Overall, the layer depth (along with training length) is correlated with peak observation, but we notice that there are breaks in this pattern.
 For example, the layers (or more specifically, the depth of a layer within a model relative to its overall size) in which quantity \ref{eq:ratio} exhibits a peak is different for Pythia 12B vs Pythia 1B.